strmprivacy/docs/docs/01-overview/03-hla.md

 2.  ...is a valid serialized message

-3.  ...complies to the pre-defined validation rules, as specified in the Event Contract (the contract reference is embedded in the mandatory [`strmMeta`](docs/02-concepts/02-data-contracts/02-strm-meta.md) section of the event)
+3.  ...complies to the pre-defined validation rules, as specified in the Data Contract (the contract reference is embedded in the mandatory [`strmMeta`](docs/02-concepts/02-data-contracts/02-strm-meta.md) section of the event)

 ![High Level Architecture](images/hla.svg)

 Upon accepting an event, the *Event Gateway* will use the *Encrypter* to encrypt **all** defined [Personally Identifiable Information (PII)](./02-pii.md) attributes of the event.
-Which fields are PII is defined in the [event contract](docs/02-concepts/02-data-contracts/index.md).
+Which fields are PII is defined in the [data contract](docs/02-concepts/02-data-contracts/index.md).
 The schema can have multiple levels of PII attributes but all of them are encrypted with the same encryption key that is linked to the [`keyField`](docs/02-concepts/02-data-contracts/index.md#contracts).